 Which vaccines are currently available in the United States?

-Pfizer and Moderna’s vaccines do not contain the COVID-19 virus.
-Instead, they work by using an mRNA molecule that instructs your cells to make copies of a harmless protein that is on the outer shell of the COVID-19 virus.
+None of the vaccines contain the COVID-19 virus.
+Instead, they work by using an mRNA or DNA molecule that instructs your cells to make copies of a harmless protein that is on the outer shell of the COVID-19 virus.
 When your immune system detects this protein, it begins to produce antibodies as if the body has been infected.
 The antibodies will help your immune system fight off future COVID-19 infections.

 How long will a vaccine protect me from COVID-19?
 Will I need to get one every year?

 It is unknown how long a COVID-19 vaccine will protect you.
-Pfizer and Moderna will follow their clinical trial participants for at least a year and will be able to provide information about lasting protection in the future.
+Pfizer, Moderna and Johnson & Johnson will follow their clinical trial participants for at least a year and will be able to provide information about lasting protection in the future.

 Do the vaccines have any side effects?